IgorBrandao42/Quantum-Gaussian-Information-Toolbox/README.md

 # Retrieve a list of time evolved gaussian_state class instances
 ```

 We note that  the toolbox is able to account for time dependent drift matrices given by gufunc or lambda functions.
-Please refer to the [initial  documentation pdf](https://github.com/IgorBrandao42/Gaussian-Quantum-Information-Numerical-Toolbox-python/blob/main/Documentation%20-%20Quantum_Gaussian_Information_Toolbox%20-%20python.pdf) for a more indepth description of these methods
+Please refer to the [arXiv:2201.06368](https://arxiv.org/abs/2201.06368) for a more indepth description of these methods

 ## Dependencies